 There are seven stops in all, and the tour is careful to select good quality owner-run places.
 This specification is representative of the shift in Neukölln – departing from one euro donor joints to places that cater to a more gentrified clientele.
 It is a source of controversy and conflict, as can be seen by the graffiti that reads Hass auf Yuppies (Hate for Yuppies) on the wall of Zuckerbaby, one of the first cafes we visit.

 Despite this, Zuckerbaby is packed.
-It has a warm, living room atmosphere – in fact, it used to be a living room, because the place was previously an apartment.
+It has a warm, living room atmosphere.
 The two sisters – one of whom lived in the United States – play with their different backgrounds by offering dishes such as grilled cheese with sauerkraut.

 One of my favourite places on the tour was CocoLiebe, a vibrant cafe decorated with bright colours.
 It’s Lebanese-owner offered us a taste of one of his ‘pizza’ creations, which mixes aspects of Lebanese, French, and Italian cuisine.